 3) Use a healing ointment 2-3 times a day for the first week (helps maintain darkness of ink and avoids infections)

-4) Avoid stretching the skin round the Sak Yant, do not use the muscles under the Sak Yant for a week or it may cause ink bleed. (no Lat pulldowns or exercise workouts.
+4) Avoid stretching the skin and muscle round the Sak Yant, Do not use the muscles under the Sak Yant for a week or it may cause ink bleed. (no Lat pulldowns or exercise workouts.